bahaungor/ocr_tf/README.md

 </p>

 # Installation
-I will mention two methods for installation that will not affect your original environment in your PC so after you are done using my project, you can completely delete remove it from your PC like you have never installed it before.
+I will mention two methods for installation that will not affect your original environment of your PC; so after you are done using my project, you can completely remove it from your PC like you have never installed it before.

 <details open><summary><h2>Using Conda</h2></summary>